 In the third set of experiments, we examine our reliabilityaware models under different parallel fractions.
-We set the application workload W to 1,000 hours for Amdahl's models and 200 hours for Gustafson's models, with α varying from 0.7 to 0.999.
-Again, we only present the results from the LANL system #8 in Fig. 7, and omit the results from other systems as they are similar.
+We set the application workload W to 1000 hours for Amdahl's models and 200 hours for Gustafson's models, with α varying from 0.7 to 0.999.
+Again, we only present the results from the LANL system #8 in Figure 7, and omit the results from other systems as they are similar.

 Without checkpointing, the original SA and SG provide extremely low accuracy, especially when parallel fraction is low.
-When α is 0.7 (i.e., meaning that 70 percent of the application can be parallelized), the original Amdahl's model produces an error of 2,851 percent and the original Gustafson's model gives an error of 188 percent, whereas our models achieve much better accuracy with error being less than 10 percent.
+When α is 0.7 (i.e., meaning that 70% of the application can be parallelized), the original Amdahl's model produces an error of 2,851% and the original Gustafson's model gives an error of 188%, whereas our models achieve much better accuracy with error being less than 10%.
 With checkpointing, our models still significantly outperform the original models.
-For example, the best accuracy achieved by the original Amdahl's model is 3.5 percent when α is set to 0.999, whereas $SA'{wb,ckp}$ can provide an almost perfect prediction with an error of only 0.2 percent; the best accuracy achieved by the original Gustafson's model is 9 percent, whereas $SG'{wb,ckp}$ has an error of only 0.1 percent.
+For example, the best accuracy achieved by the original Amdahl's model is 3.5% when α is set to 0.999, whereas $\overline{SA}{wb,ckp}^f$ can provide an almost perfect prediction with an error of only 0.2%; the best accuracy achieved by the original Gustafson's model is 9%, whereas $\overline{SG}{wb,ckp}^{f}$ has an error of only 0.1%.
 Moreover, by comparing the errors produced by Exponential based models and Weibull based models, we can observe that Weibull based models are more accurate than Exponential based models.
-For example, without checkpointing, the error of SA{exp}^{f} is 50 percent when the α is 0.7, whereas the Weibull based models always present less than 10 percent error.
-With checkpointing, $SA{wb,ckp}^{J}$ and $\overline{SG}{wb,ckp}^{J}$ produce extremely lower errors under different parallel fractions.
+For example, without checkpointing, the error of SA{exp}^{f} is 50% when the α is 0.7, whereas the Weibull based models always present less than 10% error.
+With checkpointing, $\overline{SA}{wb,ckp}^{f}$ and $\overline{SG}{wb,ckp}^{f}$ produce extremely lower errors under different parallel fractions.
 This demonstrates that Weibull based models can better describe application speedup in the failure-present environment as compared to Exponential based models.